 What Is Songkran

-All along, water throwing is on out in the streets, crazy yet polite, washing away bad luck and giving blessings.
+All along, the water throwing is on out in the streets, crazy yet polite, washing away bad luck and giving blessings.
 Laughter is heard everywhere as people act like kids again without judgment.
-Traditional performance and activities are in full swing, complete with floats carrying beautiful girls on Thai costumes.
+Traditional performances and activities are in full swing, complete with floats carrying beautiful girls in Thai costumes.

 Where to Celebrate Songkran